gitlabhq/gitlabhq/doc/install/installation.md

+# Important notes

-This installation guide was created for Debian/Ubuntu and tested on it.
-Please read [`doc/install/requirements.md`](./requirements.md) for hardware and platform requirements.
+This installation guide was created for and tested on **Debian/Ubuntu** operating systems.
+Please read [`doc/install/requirements.md`](./requirements.md) for hardware and operating system requirements.

-**Important Note:**
 This is the official installation guide to set up a production server.
-To set up a development installation or for many other installation options please consult [the installation section in the readme](https://github.com/gitlabhq/gitlabhq#installation).
+To set up a **development installation** or for many other installation options please consult [the installation section in the readme](https://github.com/gitlabhq/gitlabhq#installation).

-**Important Note:**
 The following steps have been known to work.
-If you deviate from this guide, do it with caution and make sure you don't violate any assumptions GitLab makes about its environment.
+Please **use caution when you deviate** from this guide.
+Make sure you don't violate any assumptions GitLab makes about its environment.

-**Important Note:**
-If you find a bug/error in this guide please submit a pull request following the [`contributing guide`](../../CONTRIBUTING.md).
+If you find a bug/error in this guide please **submit a pull request** following the [`contributing guide`](../../CONTRIBUTING.md).

 - - -